jeshwel/Demo-LogAPI/README.md

 ![PostMessage](/Documentation/PostMessageScreenshot.png)

-*Note: Since this is a small sample project it has not been separated into a layered architecture.*
+*Note: Since this is a small sample project it has not been separated into a layered architecture.
+Use **VS2019** to build and run the project.*